fifth-postulate/alloy/workshop/guide/src/time/edentifier.md

 to your PC over USB, and responds to commands both from the user and the PC.

-The flow is that a user types their PIN number, which is validated by the smart card and which unlocks the smart card.
+The flow is that a user types their PIN number, which is validated by the smart card.
+The smar card unlocks itself in response to a correct PIN.
 The PC then sends the reader some data representing a transaction, which it displays to the user.
-The user then pushes the "OK" button, after which it gets the smart card to generate a signature to confirm the displayed transaction (a "cryptogram" in this protocol).
+The user then pushes the "OK" button, after which the PC gets the smart card to generate a signature to confirm the displayed transaction (a "cryptogram" in this protocol).
 The PC then sends that cryptogram to the banking server to prove that the user confirmed the transaction.

 ![E.dentifier connections](edentifier-connection.png)